UNITAS X Cruise Bits And Pieces.....

 For Cruiser-Destroyerman UNITAS X Article January 1970

-For U.S. Naval Institute Proceedings Article July 1970 (TRYING to find this USNIP copy)
+For U.S. Naval Institute Proceedings Article July 1970

 Ship--Squadron Links: (not a complete listing)